naveenkumar12624/Exp-7-Synchornous-counters-/README.md

 ## PROGRAM:
 ```
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for Synchornous up and down counter.
 Developed by: S.NAVEEN KUMAR
 RegisterNumber:  212221240033
 ```